hannobraun/playground/2025-08-02_monobloc/README.md

 scope.

-If you apply a block in its parent scope (for example calling a higher-order function), maybe define it right before that, to avoid any confusion.
+If you apply a block in its parent scope (for example calling a higher-order function), maybe define it right before that, to avoid confusion.

 ### Compilation Model

 There is no distinction between code that is executed at runtime (i.e. regular old code) and code that only has effects at compile-time (defining functions, types, etc.).
 There is only code, and it all follows the same rules.

 This means that the compiler is also an interpreter.
 It directly executes the top-level code at compile-time.
 All examples we've seen so far can be fed